-Where it is not appropriate to make any new provision on-site, it may be more appropriate to seek to enhance the quality of existing provision and/or improve access and linkages to existing sites.
-In some instances, it may also be more beneficial for an off-site contribution to avoid the creation of small incremental spaces that would be difficult to maintain.
+Where it is not appropriate to make any new provision on-site, it may be appropriate to seek to enhance the quality of existing provision and/or improve access and linkages to existing sites.
+In some instances, an off-site contribution may also be beneficial to avoid the creation of small incremental spaces that would be difficult to maintain.